 In addition to a physical examination, the following tests may be used to diagnose a germ cell tumor:

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a germ cell tumor is present, but only a biopsy can make a definite diagnosis and determine if the tumor is benign or cancerous.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-The pathologist will examine the tissue sample for abnormalities in the cells (called a histologic examination) and for signs of cancer (called a cytologic examination).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The pathologist will examine the tissue sample for abnormalities in the cells.
+This is called a histologic examination.
+The pathologist will also examine the tissue sample for signs of cancer.
+This is called a cytologic examination.

-Blood tests/alphafetoprotein (AFP).
+- Alphafetoprotein (AFP).
 A germ cell tumor may cause high levels of AFP, which is a protein that increases in the mother’s blood during pregnancy.
-This protein is produced by the fetal (unborn child’s) liver and yolk sac (pouch that protects the embryo early in development).
-It can be detected by amniocentesis (a test used to monitor the health of a fetus by using a needle inserted into the abdomen and uterus of a pregnant woman to collect amniotic fluid).
+This protein is produced by the fetal (unborn child’s) liver and yolk sac, a pouch that protects the embryo early in development.
+It can be detected by amniocentesis, a test used to monitor the health of a fetus by using a needle inserted into the abdomen and uterus of a pregnant woman to collect amniotic fluid.
 AFP is also a tumor marker in patients with certain germ cell tumors .
 A tumor marker is a substance found in higher than normal amounts in the blood, urine, or body of people with certain kinds of tumors.
 The levels of AFP in the blood may be monitored to determine how well a treatment is working.

 Ultrasound .
 An ultrasound uses sound waves to create a picture of the internal organs.
 A tumor produces different echoes of the sound waves than normal tissue.
 When the sound waves are bounced back to a computer, creating images, the doctor can locate a mass inside the body.